 Get ready for an entertaining, small group guided bike tour of London and discover London like you have never seen it before.
-Riding a classic English Pashley bicycle you will cycle along the quiet back streets of Westminster and Royal London with frequent stops to soak up the atmosphere.
-Whether you are a frequent visitor, or it’s your first time to London, you will find the London Landmarks Bike tour informative and fun with amazing facts and stories from your local native English speaking guide.
-It is guaranteed to give you a fantastic perspective on the city.
+Riding a classic English bicycle you will cycle along the quiet back streets of Westminster and Royal London with frequent stops to soak up the atmosphere.
+Whether you are a local, or a visitor to London, you will find the Landmarks tour informative and fun with amazing facts and stories from your local Tally Ho guide.

 The adventure begins when you meet your guide and select your beautiful hand-built British ‘Pashley’ bicycle.
 Then set off to explore the former gardens of Lambeth Palace, cycle along the river Thames, and see Big Ben and the Houses of Parliament.
 You'll ride through the quaint quiet streets of Westminster, spotting Westminster Abbey, Horseguards Parade, St. James’s Park, and Buckingham Palace.
 Then its off to Trafalgar Square and Covent Garden where you’ll stop at a historic pub to enjoy a pint of local beer with your group.